FlagOpen/FlagEmbedding/examples/search_demo/readme.md

 # Q&A Example

 Vector Database can help LLMs to access external knowledge.
-You can load baai-general-emedding as the encoder to generate the vetors.
+You can load baai-general-embedding as the encoder to generate the vectors.
 Here a example to build a bot which can answer your question using the knowledge in chinese wikipedia.

 Here's a description of the Q&A dialogue scenario using flag embedding and a large language model: